-- Reducing the energy consumed during a transformers' lifetime by designing more efficient transformers and encouraging our customers to opt for energy efficiency in their design requirements. - Working with suppliers of steel, copper, aluminum and insulating liquids to reduce the emissions associated with their production through the adoption of cleaner production technologies, increasing energy efficiency or encouraging the use of recycled metals.
-For example, 69% of magnetic steel purchased in 2023 contains 25% of recycled content.
+- Reducing the energy consumed during a transformers' lifetime by designing more efficient transformers and encouraging our customers to opt for energy efficiency in their design requirements. - Working with suppliers of steel, copper, aluminum and insulating liquids to reduce the emissions associated with their production through the adoption of cleaner production technologies, increasing energy efficiency or by encouraging the use of recycled metals.